Release Date: June 1, 2016

 Check out my review for Centralia.

-If you know anything about me, you know that I have anticipating this to release.
+If you know anything about me, you know that I have anticipated this to release.
 This is a fast-paced read and I enjoyed it.
 I thought Centralia was great, Kill Devil is even better.

 This series is perfect for the Jason Bourne/Bourne Identity fan.
 The book picks up exactly where the previous book leaves off.
 They had started over with new names, new location, and a new life.
-Just as things begin to calm down and Jed believes they truly can start over, men from the CIA break in and threaten his wife and daughter.
+Just as things begin to calm down and Jed believes they truly can start over, men from the CIA break-in and threaten his wife and daughter.
 This only proves that no matter what, his family will never be truly safe until he can finally eliminate the agency that is set on hunting him down.

 Jed will do anything to make sure his family stays safe.
 He doesn’t know whether it’s safer to keep his family by his side or to send them into hiding.
 However, Jed is determined to find a way to use the classified information that he possesses to take down the Centralia Project.
 Except he soon learns that in order to eliminate Centralia, he will have to compromise his own values.
 As events occur and danger escalates, Jed doesn’t know whether there’s anything anymore or even who to trust- including his own senses.